How to Get Water Off Your Pool Cover

 While removing water might seem like a task you do at the beginning of every pool season, it’s in your best interests to supervise your pool cover regularly (every week, ideally, if you live in a wet region).
 You should keep an eye out for sagging due to excess water collection and clean your pool cover regularly all year.

-A dead giveaway of sagging in your pool cover is the formation of a dip in the center of the pool cover.
-Dips in pool covers are not a good sign as they can damage pool walls or lead to molding and the formation of mildew.
-Since sagging takes place because of water weight, it is good practice to make sure as much water stays off the cover as possible to extend the lifespan of your cover.
+A dead giveaway of sagging in your pool cover is the formation of a dip in the center of the cover.
+Dips in pool covers are not a good sign, as they can damage pool walls or lead to molding and mildew.
+Since sagging occurs because of water weight, it is good practice to make sure as much water stays off the cover as possible to extend the lifespan of your cover.

 Here are my top tips to follow to prevent water from collecting on your pool cover:

 Fix and adjust as soon as possible.
-Give your cover a check now and then whenever you pass by it, and adjust the corners immediately if you notice even a little sag.
+Check your cover now and then whenever you pass by it, and adjust the corners immediately if you notice even a little sag.
 This is especially vital after a big storm.

 Ensure proper installation.
-Make sure the pool cover is securely and efficiently tightened in place during the installation process.
+During the installation process, ensure the pool cover is securely and efficiently tightened in place.
 If you’re doubtful whether this has been done, have a professional look it over.
 For more, check out my article on how to properly install a pool cover.

 Keep the pool center higher than the sides.
 By adjusting your cover to a sloping dome where the center of the cover is higher than the sides, you’re letting gravity do half the work for you.
 If done right, water should slide off and collect on the sides, keeping the center safe from the dreaded sag.
 If you want to get creative, you could toss a bunch of inflated beach balls or some rubber tires into the pool to distribute weight away from the center.